 Let’s look at the examples given below.
-Each example covers a different use case implemented using COUNTIF function in Excel.
+Each example covers a different use case implemented using this.

 COUNTIF (A2:A7 ,33)

-As shown in the above COUNTIF function in excel, it is applied to the range A12:A17.
+As shown in the above COUNTIF function, it is applied to the range A12:A17.
 The condition here is <50.
 The range contains 4 such numbers which satisfy the condition of being less than 50.
-Hence the result returned by the COUNTIF in excel is 4 and the same is seen in the result cell A18.
+Hence the result returned by the COUNTIF is 4 and the same is seen in the result cell A18.
 Refer to the screenshot given below for the above-explained example.

-As shown in the above COUNTIF formula in Excel, COUNTIF function is applied on the range of values A22:A27.
+As shown in the above COUNTIF formula in Excel, COUNTIF function is applied to the range of values A22:A27.
 The condition here is the text with value ‘John’.
 The given range has only one cell that satisfies the given criteria.
 So, the result is 1 and is mentioned in the result cell A28.
-Refer to the screenshot given below for the above explained example.
+Refer to the screenshot given below for the above-explained example.

-As shown in the above COUNTIF formula in Excel, COUNTIF function is applied on the range of values A32:A37 and the condition is greater than zero.
+As shown in the above COUNTIF formula in Excel, COUNTIF function is applied to the range of values A32:A37 and the condition is greater than zero.
 Meaning, to find out and count the numbers with negative values. which are negative another parameter is hard-coded with value.
 So, the result returned is 3 and there are three such numbers in the given range of values.
-The same is seen in the result cell A38.
-Refer to the screenshot given below for the above explained example.
+The same is seen in the result of cell A38.
+Refer to the screenshot given below for the above-explained example.

-As shown in the above COUNTIF formula in Excel, COUNTIF function is applied on the range of values A42:A47 and the condition is equal to zero.
+As shown in the above COUNTIF formula in Excel, COUNTIF function is applied to the range of values A42:A47 and the condition is equal to zero.
 Meaning, to find out and count the numbers with zero values.
 So, the result returned is 2 and there are two such numbers with value zero.
-The same is seen in the result cell A48.
-Refer to the screenshot given below for the above explained example.
+The same is seen in the result of cell A48.
+Refer to the screenshot given below for the above-explained example.

 - Only the values satisfying the given criteria will be returned as a result.